sg5506844/record/record/README.md

 No external dependencies:

-- On Android, MediaRecorder is used.
+- On Android, AudioRecord is used.
 - On iOS, AVAudioRecorder is used.
 - On macOS, AVCaptureSession is used.
 - On web, well... your browser!